02 Sep Explore The Costa Brava With Kids

 Nordic Walking in Lloret de Mar

 If you are feeling active and certainly motivated to exercise during your family holiday, this is a must!
 Enjoy this sport that was invented in Finland in 1997 by Marko Kantaneva and which has since become a worldwide phenomenon.
 The lovely trail that snakes around Lloret del Mar offers some amazing photo stops to admire the most breathtaking scenery along the route.
-This is a wonderful way to burn some of those holiday calories whilst appreciating the rugged landscape of the Costa Brava at the same time.
+This is a wonderful way to burn some of those holiday calories whilst appreciating the rugged landscape of the Costa Brava with kids at the same time.

 Via Ferrata in Sant Feliu De Guixols

-Surely one of the most exhilarating way to discover Costa Brava: Enjoy a hike on this protected climbing route which dates back to the early 19th century (the First World War!), when several were built to aid the movement of troops.
+Surely one of the most exhilarating way to discover Costa Brava with kids: Enjoy a hike on this protected climbing route which dates back to the early 19th century (the First World War!), when several were built to aid the movement of troops.
 The Via Ferrata in Sant Feliu de Guíxols is the only one in Europe that skirts the sea, making your climb that much exciting with the Mediterranean crashing below you.
 It’s free to do but it’s essential that you have the correct equipment and experience.
 The route is divided into two stages, easy and medium difficulty.
 We will arrange a local guide to provide you with the equipment needed and to help you find the best route for you and your family.

 Snorkelling in The Medes Islands